MegaGigaAsbl/Demonstration-project-management/README.md

-# Demonstration-project-management
+# Demonstration of project management with Gantt charts
-A demonstration related to project management with Gantt charts
+A demonstration of project management with Gantt charts of the organization of a one day event with international speakers.